Orcastack/OrcaStack/README.md

 # gitorc

 gitorc is a self-hosted Git-centric DevOps platform blueprint for local machines and private infrastructure.
-It combines owned Git RPC, Gerrit-style review workflows, a CI/CD control plane, and a big-data backend based on HBase and Hadoop.

 ## Monorepo structure